mongodb/docs/source/server-status.rst

    of active client connections to the database.
 This combines clients that are performing read operations
    (e.g. :status:`globalLock.activeClients.readers`) and clients that
-   are performing write operations (e.g. :status:`: globalLock.activeClients.writers`).
+   are performing write operations (e.g. :status:`globalLock.activeClients.writers`).

 .. describe:: globalLock.activeClients.readers

-   The value of ``globalLock.activeClients.readers`` is the number of active client connections performing read operations.
+   The value of ``globalLock.activeClients.readers`` contains a count of the active client connections performing read operations.

 .. describe:: globalLock.activeClients.writers

-   The value of ``globalLock.activeClients.writers`` is the number of active client connections performing write operations.
+   The value of ``globalLock.activeClients.writers`` contains a count of active client connections performing write operations.

-TODO add more information about globalLock.activeClients data including rages.

 mem
 ---

 .. describe:: mem

-   The ``mem`` data structure holds the information regarding MongoDB's architecture and current memory use.
+   The ``mem`` data structure holds information regarding the target system architecture of ``mongod`` and current memory use.

 .. describe:: mem.bits

    The value of ``mem.bits`` is either ``64`` or ``32``, depending the target system architecture for which the ``mongod`` instance was compiled.
-In most instances this is ``64``, and this value will never change over time.
+In most instances this is ``64``, and this value does not change over time.

 .. describe:: mem.resident

-   The value of ``mem.resident`` is roughly equivalent to the amount of RAM, in bytes, that the database process is currently using.
-In normal use, this value tends to grown, and on dedicated database servers this number tends to approach the total amount of system memory.
+   The value of ``mem.resident`` is roughly equivalent to the amount of RAM, in bytes, currently used by the database process.
+In normal use this value tends to grow.
+In dedicated database servers this number tends to approach the total amount of system memory.

 .. describe:: mem.virtual

    ``mem.virtual`` displays the quantity, in bytes, of virtual memory used by the ``mongod`` process.
-In typical deployments this value is slightly larger than :status:`mem.mapped`; however, if this value is significantly (i.e. gigabytes) larger than :status:`mem.mapped`, this might be the sign of a memory leak.
+In typical deployments this value is slightly larger than :status:`mem.mapped`.
+If this value is significantly (i.e. gigabytes) larger than :status:`mem.mapped`, this could indicate a memory leak.

-   If you have :term:`journaling` enabled, then ``mem.virtual`` is twice the value of :status:`mem.mapped`.
+   If :term:`journaling` is enabled, then ``mem.virtual`` is twice the value of :status:`mem.mapped`.

 .. describe:: mem.supported

    ``mem.supported`` is true when the underlying system supports extended memory information.
-If this value is false, and the system does not support extended memory information, then other :status:`mem` values may not be accessible to the database server.
+If this value is false and the system does not support extended memory information, then other :status:`mem` values may not be accessible to the database server.